Skip to main content

 11 mentions Positive Neutral Negative

-The music in the game has received positive feedback for its quality and catchiness, with many tracks standing out as memorable and well-composed, particularly the themes for the castle and first town.
-However, some players expressed a desire for more control over the music and sound settings, noting issues with volume during combat.
-Overall, the soundtrack is considered a highlight, enhancing the game's atmosphere without being intrusive.
+The music in the game has received positive feedback for its quality and catchiness, with many tracks standing out as memorable and well-composed.
+Players appreciate that the soundtrack deviates from typical RPG Maker tunes, enhancing the overall experience, although some have expressed a desire for better control over the music and sound settings during gameplay.
+Overall, the music contributes significantly to the game's rich environment and enjoyable atmosphere.

 • “The soundtrack is phenomenal and catchy.”